 As one of the leading companies in the industry, KONE has a strong brand and reputation.
 Issues that impact the company’s reputation or brand could have an effect on KONE’s business and financial performance.
 Such reputational risks could materialize; for example, in the case of an incident, a major delivery issue or a product quality issue.
-Matters concerning product integrity or quality could also have an impact on KONE’s financial performance.
+Matters concerning product integrity, safety or quality could also have an impact on KONE’s financial performance and affect customer operations.

 Hazard, security and incidental risks

 KONE’s business activities are dependent on the uninterrupted operation, quality and reliability of its manufacturing facilities, sourcing channels, operational service solutions and logistics processes.
-In addition, KONE’s operations extensively utilize information technology and its business is dependent on the quality, integrity and availability of information.
-Thus, in addition to physical risks, KONE is exposed to cyber security risks, as operational information systems and products may be vulnerable to interruption, loss or manipulation of data, or malfunctions which can result in disruptions in processes and equipment availability and therefore impact KONE’s business.
+Physical damage to these operations caused by fire, extreme weather conditions, natural catastrophes or terrorism, among other things, could cause business interruption for KONE.
+Both KONE’s and its suppliers operations also utilize extensively information technology and KONE’s business is dependent on the quality, integrity and availability of information.
+Thus, KONE is exposed to cyber security risks, as operational information systems and products may be vulnerable to interruption, loss or manipulation of data, or malfunctions which can result in disruptions in processes and equipment availability.
 Any breach of sensitive employee or customer data may also result in significant penalties as well as reputational damage.
 Such cyber incidents could be caused by, including but not limited to, cybercrime, cyber-attacks, computer malware, information theft, fraud, misappropriation, or inadvertent actions from our employees and vendors.

-The majority of KONE’s sales are denominated in currencies other than the Euro, which exposes KONE to risks arising from foreign exchange-rate fluctuations.
+The majority of KONE’s sales and result are denominated in currencies other than the Euro, which exposes KONE to risks arising from foreign exchange-rate fluctuations.
 KONE is also exposed to counterparty risks related to financial institutions, through the significant amounts of liquid funds deposited with financial institutions, in the form of financial investments and in derivatives.
 Additionally, KONE is exposed to risks related to the liquidity and payment schedules of its customers, which may impact cash flow or lead to credit losses.
-Significant changes in local financial or taxation regulation could also have an impact on KONE’s financial performance.
+Significant changes in local financial or taxation regulation could also have an impact on KONE’s financial performance and cash flow.